 While this is not a post about branding, there's much to be said about the importance of consistency in having a successful brand.

 Having consistency in your pins is part of your success on Pinterest.
 Think consistency with your colors, image style, watermark, font, placement, etc. It will go a long way in helping your fans recognize your pins in their feed and click through them.

-Free Tool to Design your Pinterest Graphics
+How to Make Pinterest Graphics